MattArnold/CREM/README.md

 Then use this on the command line for node package manager (npm) to install bower and grunt: `npm install -g bower grunt-cli`

+**Note:** If you install `node` from a repository, it may be installed as `nodejs` rather than `node`, which will cause problems with subsequent steps in this procedure.
+To make sure that the `node` command will work correctly, enter the command `node --help`.
+You should see options for running `node`.
+If instead you see an error indicating that the command was not found, you will need to create a symbolic link from `node` to `nodejs`.
+(The steps to do this depend on your operating system.)

 ##Installation

 In the project directory, execute `./install.sh` (on Mac or Linux), or `install.bat` (on Windows).
 This step only needs to be